 First, you have to decide who will be responding to customers who leave Yelp reviews.
 This will vary depending on the size of your business.

-At a small business or a startup, the founder or owner may the best person to respond to Yelp reviews.
-The person in charge will best know the company's voice and what is going on on the inside.
+At a small business or a startup, the founder or owner may be the best person to respond to Yelp reviews because they’ll best know the company's voice and what is going on internally.
 Seeing customers' feedback will also help the founder implement changes to the product or service.

-As the business grows, the founder will likely not have enough time to personally respond to every Yelp review.
+As the business grows, the founder will likely not have enough time to respond to every Yelp review personally.
 In this case, have an intern or junior member of the team shadow you and practice responding on your behalf before taking over.
 Have them flag and pass along any questions they can't answer.

 If you are at a larger company, you may want to assign responding to Yelp reviews to one of three teams:

-- Customer Success -- Your customer success team already knows how to solve problems for your customers, understands the brand voice, and has a protocol for reporting customer feedback to someone who can improve the product/service your company offers.
-With little extra training, your customer success team can add managing your company's Yelp profile to their duties.
+- Customer Success: Your customer success team already knows how to solve problems for your customers, understands the brand voice, and has a protocol for reporting customer feedback to someone who can improve the product/service your company offers.
+With a little extra training, your customer success team can add managing your company's Yelp profile to their duties.

 - Marketing or Communications: Your marketing or communications team knows how to speak on behalf of your brand, and they may already be responding to questions and reviews that come in through social media.
 Train them on FAQs about your product to ensure that they have all of the information they need to engage with customers through their Yelp reviews.

-- An External Agency: Digital marketing agencies specializing in reputation management can be a great solution for taking care of your online reviews when you need to outsource.
-Marketing agencies are adept at mastering their clients' voice, can handle a high volume of reviews, and can be more objective while responding to negative reviews.
+- An External Agency: Digital marketing agencies specializing in reputation management can be an excellent solution for taking care of your online reviews when you need to outsource.
+Marketing agencies are adept at mastering their clients' voice, handling a high volume of reviews, and being more objective while responding to negative reviews.